antenehmamo/cardgame/README.md

 # cardgame
-This is a simple card game build with react using babel & webpack
+This is a simple card game built with react using babel & webpack